2002 World Series: Angels

 The Angels were the last of four Los Angeles area teams to win a championship in 2002, with the Lakers, Sparks, and Galaxy all winning a title in their respective leagues prior.
 It was the first time ever four teams in the same metropolitan area won a championship within the same season.
 The seven days between the Galaxy's Cup win and the Angels' World Series was the shortest timespan for two championships in the same metro area.

 The Angels would sparingly use the Rally Monkey mascot after the 2002 World Series and unofficially retired it after the 2009 postseason.

 Although Francisco Rodriguez wasn't the first young pitcher to come up from the minors in September and dominate throughout the postseason, this idea was popularized during the Angels' postseason run.
-The theory is that a contending team calls up a minor league pitcher in September.
-Hitters in the postseason have very little idea what to expect from the pitcher, a situation that often favors the pitcher.
+The theory is that a contending team calls up a minor league pitcher in September just before the end of the regular season; hitters in the postseason have very little idea what to expect from the pitcher, a situation that often favors the pitcher.
 Examples of this in the future were David Price for the Tampa Bay Rays in 2008 and Trey Yesavage for the Toronto Blue Jays in 2025.

 Both David Eckstein and Scott Spiezio later played for the St. Louis Cardinals world championship team.
 Eckstein and Spiezio played alongside Yadier Molina, younger brother of Bengie and José Molina, on the Cardinals.
 José later won a second World Series title with the Yankees, while John Lackey added two World Series rings with the Boston Red Sox and Chicago Cubs.

 Giants

 Due to the Angels claiming the title in Game 7, the Game 6 collapse entered baseball lore as part of the Curse of Coogan's Bluff superstition used to explain the Giants' championship drought since the 1954 World Series.

 Game 7 of the series was Dusty Baker's final game as manager of the Giants, as he left in the offseason to take the same position with the Cubs due to disagreements with ownership.
 Game 7 was also Jeff Kent's last game in San Francisco, as he signed a free-agent contract to play for the Houston Astros during the off-season.
 The departure of manager Baker, a season-long feud with Barry Bonds and a desire to be closer to his family's Texas ranch factored into Kent's eventual decision to leave the Giants.
 He retired as the all-time leader in home runs as a second baseman.
-Although Kent, the 2000 MVP, failed on his initial tries to be inducted into the National Baseball Hall of Fame, he was placed into the San Francisco Giants Wall of Fame in 2009.
+Although Kent failed on his initial tries to be inducted into the National Baseball Hall of Fame, he was later inducted in 2026.
+He was the first, and to date, only player from the 2002 World Series to be placed in the Hall of Fame.